edizeqiri/Unishell/README.md

 ## Functionality

-- `cd`, `help` and `exit` are explicit functions.
+- `cd`: Change current Directory
+- `help`: Helper function
+- `exit`: Exit shell
+- `Unimode`: Start your learning journey here!
+- `Pomodoro`: Starts a Pomodoro timer.

 All other things get executed by the OS with the given parameters.

-- Arguments only get parsed if they are seperated by whitespace.
+Arguments only get parsed if they are seperated by whitespace.
 This means that ``""`` does not chain input but will straight up be ignored.

 ## TODOs